 The H-1B cap applies to workers obtaining H-1B status or an H-1B visa for the first time or to those who previously were in the U.S. in H-1B status for six years, spent one year abroad and are now eligible for another six-year period.
 The cap does not apply to H-1B workers who will work for or at a university or affiliated nonprofit or research institute.
 Examples include teaching hospitals, which have affiliations with universities, and primary and secondary schools, which often have affiliation agreements with local universities for student teaching programs.
 Please be aware, however, that someone currently working at an exempt employer, such as a university, who then moves to a cap-subject employer (most private sector organizations), becomes subject to the cap and will require one of the 85,000 visas.

 An H-1B worker may, under certain circumstances, change employers within the United States.
 See H-1B Portability--How Workers Can Change Employers for details.

 If you think you meet the requirements for an H-1B visa, your employer will need to take various steps to sponsor you.
-In some entrepreneurial cases, it may be possible to base your H-1B application on self-employment through a company you form and own, but it can be difficult.
-The potential difficulties with a self-employment/entrepreneur petition can be demonstrating that sufficient time will be devoted to the specialty occupation, rather than mostly administrative duties, and that there is enough work to keep you busy.
+In some entrepreneurial cases, it might be possible to base your H-1B application on self-employment through a company you form and own, but this can be difficult.
+Demonstrating that sufficient time will be devoted to the specialty occupation, rather than to administrative duties, and that there is enough work to keep you busy, is a particular challenge.

 In either case, the employer prepares and files the petition.
-Larger organizations may have an immigration lawyer on staff or available to assist.
-Smaller organizations with little or no immigration history likely will want to seek an immigration lawyer with employment immigration experience.
+Larger organizations might have an immigration lawyer on staff or available to assist.
+Smaller organizations with little or no immigration history likely will want to seek an immigration lawyer who has employment immigration experience.
 The process can be complex and unforgiving.
-Having an experienced immigration lawyer will help to ensure the petition is filed correctly and timely.
+Having an experienced immigration lawyer will help to ensure the petition is filed correctly and in a timely fashion.